What is a Credit Card and how credit card works?

 No matter which method you follow, make sure that your PIN is unique and strong, never set your date of birth or other special dates as your PIN, as it can be guessed easily.
 Also never share your pin with anyone.

-The credit limit is a spending limit set by the Card issuer, depending on your Income, Age, CIBIL score, credit history, your employment status, etc. every cardholder should try to increase their credit limit, there are many ways to do it –
+The credit limit is a spending limit set by the Card issuer.
+Depending on your Income, Age, CIBIL score, credit history, your employment status, etc. the card provider decides how much credit card limit you should have.
+Every cardholder should know how to increase credit card limit? there are many ways to do it –

 - Regular use of credit cards